meo-js/cfgs/README.md

 ## Contributing

-- Run `npm run build` to build the project.
+- Run `pnpm run build` to build the project.
-- Run `npm run publish:version` to build and push a new version.
+- Run `pnpm run publish:version` to build and push a new version.

 ## License